 It’s understandable you might struggle with this decision.
 Experts don’t even agree on the best approach to take.
 Here are a few points to consider.

 You know your child better than anyone – even the experts.
-Trust your instinct as to whether or not to bring up the subject or how candid to be if they ask you.
+Trust your instincts as to whether or not to bring up the subject, or how candid to be if they ask you.
 Try to avoid giving your child more information than they have asked for.
-Depending on the circumstances, it is possibly your child already knows the answer before asking the question.
+Depending on the circumstances, it is possible your child already knows the answer before asking the question.
 It is important to give an honest answer.

 Remember, it is also okay to avoid this conversation with your child if you believe it would have negative consequences.
 You know your child best.
 Trust your instincts.